zainsyedz/dotfiles/.config/opencode/command/docs-creator.md

    - TOC.md: Table of contents
    - INTEGRATIONS.md: External integrations

-If you find any other documents need to be created apart from these, prompt the user ONLY after finishing all tasks.
+If you find any other documents that need to be created apart from these, prompt the user ONLY after finishing all the steps.
-If any of the files are becoming too large, divide them into multiple and put them in a folder with the same name For e.g.,
+If any of the files are becoming too large, divide them into multiple files and put them in a folder with the same name For e.g.,
    FRAMEWORK.md can have a high level overview of the framework, and framework folder contains the findings further into their respective files, like CODING-PATTERNS.md, DEPENDENCIES.md, etc

 ## Steps to follow after receiving the research query:

-1. **Understand the codebase folder structure and files names first:**
+1. **Understand the codebase folder structure and files first:**
    - **IMPORTANT**: For each document, identify components patterns and concepts to investigate
    - **CRITICAL**: Understand the folder structure in the main context before spawning any sub-tasks
    - This ensures you have full context before decomposing the research